BLACK SEA BASS FRANCESE

 1 tablespoon lemon zest

-6 tablespoon cold butter, cut into 6 pats
+6 tablespoons cold butter, cut into 6 pats

 ⅓ cup fresh parsley leaves, chopped (plus more for garnish)